tomtomcrypto/stlos/README.md

 `setLockDuration(uint)`

-Set the lock duration for deposits
+Set the lock duration for deposits, in seconds

 `setMaxDeposits(uint)`